aileen-r/advent-of-code-2023/README.md

 I forgot how much of Advent of Code is setting up a project how you like.
 Damn carriage returns and trying to figure out if synchronous file reading is okay...

+Some simple regex.
+The complexity comes in part 2 with finding and replacing letter spellings with digits, i.e. "eight" becomes "8".

+The challenge is with overlapping characters in a string like "eightwothree".
+Should this become "823" or "83"?
+Since we're only interested in the first and last digits, we would ultimately end up with 83 in both cases.
+That's the problem with the examples given.
+They don't show an example like "eightwo", which would end up as either 82 or 88, depending on how the find and replace should work.
+I am assuming find and replace runs from string start to end and by replacing "eight" with "8", the character "t" has been used up and therefore "eightwo" becomes 88.